18th Street Corridor

 The first public meeting was held on March 15th at the California Community Center with 40 people in attendance.
 After a brief introduction from Theresa Zawacki, Assistant Director with the Louisville Metro Department of Economic Growth and Innovation, George Elkund from Network Center for Community Change (NC3) presented the results of a vacant property study recently completed in the area.
 Participants were then asked to identify properties of interest and concern in the corridor that they believed should be prioritized for clean up or redevelopment.
 For the purposes of this meeting, the 18th Street Corridor study area was broken up into four separate areas, each with its own map.
 Meeting participants had an opportunity to visit each map and identify those properties that were of interest to them and provide information about that property’s ownership, past uses, and what they would like to see it used for in the future.
 Over 30 properties in the corridor were identified by participants at the meeting.

 A second public meeting was held on April 5 at the California Community Center with 33 people in attendance.
 The meeting was co-led by Lauren Heberle, CEPM's director, and Theresa Zawacki.
 The meeting included an in depth discussion, along with Q&A, about Louisville Metro’s Brownfield Program, particularly the differences between petroleum and hazardous substance sites.
 Meeting participants asked questions and identified several additional properties of interest or concern in the study area.

-The project facilitation team will now take the information gathered from the public meetings and produce a report of recommendations for redevelopment of the 18th Street Corridor study area.
+The project facilitation team has taken the information gathered from the public meetings and is producing a report of recommendations for redevelopment of the 18th Street Corridor study area.
 However, the community still has an opportunity to participate as the report is being produced.
 Please continue to identify, via email or Facebook post, any properties of interest or concern you would like to have included in the report.
 Also, please continue to ask questions about identified properties or any other part of this process.